Using webhooks to measure calls as conversions in Google Analytics

 You can use webhooks in our cloud PBX for many purposes.
 One you might not think of immediately is tracking your offline conversions.
 When you’re running a campaign people might call you about it, instead of clicking a button (which you could already track).
 So how do you incorporate that call in your analytics data?
 Well, you can use the webhooks feature in your Axeos pbx and be ready in three simple steps:

 - define your call goal and conversion in Google Analytics

 - Add a webhook rule to your pbx dialplan

 - Call and check your analytics dashboard

-What happens is when your office recieves a call the pbx does a POST request to Google’s API, including this event type and your tracking code in the request body.
+What happens is when your office recieves a call the pbx sends a POST request to Google’s API, including the event type you chose and your tracking code in the request body.
 Analytics will then register the call for your campaign.
 Let’s set this up!

 Prerequisites: you need to have a google analytics account.
 Don’t have one?
 You can register here.

 Step 1.
 Define your call goal and conversion in Google Analytics

 Login to your analytics account and define a new goal, e.g. “call”.
 Now there’s lot of options to choose from when using goals and conversions.
 While we want to enable you to use this we’re no online marketing specialists ourselves, so we’re keeping this article pretty simple.
 Luckily Google has done a great job documenting this in their measurement protocol overview.
 They have a developer guide and a parameter reference which lists all of the parameters for the Measurement Protocol.
 You can use these to explore further what Analytics can do for you.